dodoni/dodoni.github.io/Dodoni.MathLibrary.Native.NLopt.md

  ptr.SetFunction((n, x, gradient, data) => { return x[0] * x[0] + x[1] * x[1] + 1.123; });

  var argMin = new double[2]{ 1.0, 4.8 };
- double minimum; // expected: 1.123
- var errorCode = ptr.FindMinimum(argMin, out minimum);
+ var errorCode = ptr.FindMinimum(argMin, out double minimum); // expected minimum: 1.123
 ```

  **NLoptMultiDimOptimizer**

-In contrast to `NLoptPtr` the class `NLoptMultiDimOptimizer` implements the more common class `(Ordinary)MultiDimOptimizer`
+In contrast to `NLoptPtr`, the class `NLoptMultiDimOptimizer` implements the more common class `(Ordinary)MultiDimOptimizer`
-of [Dodoni.BasicMathLibrary](BasicMathLibrary) which serves as general infastructure for multi-dimensional optimization.
+of [Dodoni.BasicMathLibrary](BasicMathLibrary) which serves as infastructure for multi-dimensional optimization in general.
 Therefore one first create a specific `(NLopt)MultiDimOptimizer` object.
 Constraints and the representation of the objective function are specific for the [NLopt library](http://ab-initio.mit.edu/wiki/index.php/NLopt).
 Therefore one has to apply the specific factory for it.
 The following code snippet shows a simple example.